Unparallel Up Lace LV Review

 With five eyelets and fairly fat laces, the Up Lace is a bit hard to tighten down for a snug fit.
 The extra-long laces also lower the Up Lace's ease of use scores.
 On the plus side, they have a fairly large and quite visible bright red pull tab on the back, which looks a bit obnoxious (in our opinion), but makes putting them on and taking them off very easy.

 For vertical terrain, crack climbing, and anything where you want a solid edge, the Up Lace is a good way to go.
 We found their super-sticky soles to be confidence-inspiring on tiny granite edges and their overall fit to feel good on long routes.
-These shoes are a significantly less expensive than many of the models put out there by better-known brands and seem to perform as well or better as many of the shoes in this review.
+These shoes are less expensive than many of the models put out there by better-known brands and seem to perform as well or better as many of the shoes in this review.

 We were impressed by this little-known brand.
 The Unparallel Up Lace performed well across the board, especially when it came to crack climbing and edging.

-We found these shoes to fit comfortably on all day endeavors, while still inspiring confidence in small footholds.
+We found these shoes to fit comfortably on all-day endeavors, while still inspiring confidence in small footholds.
 We had a few hang-ups with the lacing system, but overall the downsides were small.
 We also appreciated that these shoes are made right here in California, only a few hours' drive away from the granite crucible where most of our testing occurred.
 Though they are not well-known or easy to find in retail stores, the Up Lace seemed like a great investment to us.